Pressure to assimilate

 Alone in a far-flung land

-The first arrivals welcomed the fresh air, the wide open spaces, the huge helpings of meat and dairy food.
+The first arrivals welcomed the fresh air, the wide open spaces, the huge helpings of meat and dairy products.
 But women in particular suffered isolation and homesickness, pining for the tight-knit communities of home.
 They found that the spirit of gezelligheid (conviviality), which is at the heart of Dutch culture, was in short supply.

 While thousands renounced their Dutch nationality in order to become naturalised Kiwis, some came to regard naturalisation as a form of second-class citizenship.
 Residency in another country for more than six years, or any criticism of the Queen of England, could have seen their nationality stripped from them.
 Protests about these restrictions led to a change in the law by 1960.
 By 1970 only about a quarter of the Dutch-born migrant population had transferred their allegiance to their adopted country.
-Yet figures show that overall, two-thirds of the Dutch who came here have stayed.
+Yet two-thirds of the Dutch who came here have stayed.

 Rejecting and reclaiming culture

 The 1950s Dutch migrants have been called a ‘lost generation’, scarred by the disruptions and trauma of economic depression and military occupation in the Netherlands.
 On reaching their adopted country, many kept their heads down and suppressed their heritage.
 Some believe their experiences made them assimilate too well.